 The LLDC Brownfield Register

 The LLDC Brownfield Register, as updated in December 2019, has been compiled using the data standard and can be viewed and/or downloaded below:

-Three sites have been entered onto Part 1 of the register.
+In 2017, three sites were entered onto Part 1 of the register.
 As part of the annual review, in December 2019 these siteswere reviewed against the local definition of brownfield land.
 Given that the site LLDC3 is now under construction, the site has been removed from the Register.
 Please see below for links to maps showing these site boundaries.
 As per the guidance, LLDC has applied a 0.25ha threshold or sites capable of delivering 5 dwellings and more.